The investigations of the $P$-wave $B_s$ states combining quark model and lattice QCD in the coupled channel framework: Introduction

 The extended Hamiltonian effective field theory (HEFT)~\cite{Hall:2013qba, Wu:2014vma, Hall:2014uca, Liu:2015ktc} can be used to quantitatively calculate the energy levels and scattering amplitudes in terms of the hadronic degrees of freedom, which naturally includes the coupled channel effects of the bare states and various channels.
-In this framework~\cite{Yang:2021tvc}, the bare states and the mesons in threshold channels are well defined in the quark model based on the well established ground hadron spectrum.
+In this framework~\cite{Yang:2021tvc}, the bare states and the mesons in threshold channels are well-defined in the quark model based on the well-established ground hadron spectrum.
 Their coupling potentials can be described by the quark-pair-creation (QPC) model~\cite{Micu:1968mk} and the channel-channel interactions can be induced by exchanging the light mesons.
 All the parameters, such as the cutoff and channel coupling constants will be determined by fitting the lattice simulation results.
-This framework can connect various physical information rather than just fit the limited data, therefore sufficiently reduce the number of free parameters.
+This framework can connect various physical information rather than just fit the limited data, therefore sufficiently reducing the number of free parameters.